 4. Consider an offset mortgage

 You might have savings but prefer to keep hold of them for a rainy day.
-But you can still use this cash to effectively reduce your mortgage debt with an offset deal.
+However, you can still use this cash to effectively reduce your mortgage debt with an offset deal.
 Offset mortgages take your total savings balance and effectively subtract them from your mortgage debt – then only charge interest on the remainder.
 For example, if you had a £200,000 mortgage and £20,000 in savings you’d only be charged interest on £180,000.

 The long-term result of this arrangement is that you pay less overall interest and – even if you keep your monthly repayments the same – you can clear your debt faster.